d0tten/portfolio-template/README.md

+# A Portfolio Template built collaboratively by Erik Corral and Drew Otten.

 # GitHub Portfolio Template

 A modern, responsive portfolio template using only HTML, CSS, and JavaScript.
 Easily customizable for your personal or professional use.